Written by: Richard Frykberg

 Integrated Planning

-Planned expenditure on cost centres or non-capital projects or internal orders will typically be configured to roll-up into the organization’s overall planned profit and loss (P&L) statement.
+Planned expenditure on cost centers or non-capital projects or internal orders will typically be configured to roll-up into the organization’s overall planned profit and loss (P&L) statement.
 Planned costs on an investment project or order, however, will not hit the P&L until the investment is capitalized and depreciated over a number of future years.

 So, whilst investment measure planning is useful to monitor monthly expenditure on an investment measure, care should be taken to ensure that the planned costs on investment measures are not directly integrated into the total operational result.
 In SAP, this indicator is set on the order type or project profile.